arianrhodsandlot/nostalgist/docs/src/content/docs/apis/launch.md

 Launch an emulator and return a `Promise` of the instance of the emulator.

 ## Usage
-Here is an example of its basic usage.
+Here is an example of its basic usage:
 ```js
 const nostalgist = await Nostalgist.launch({
   core: 'fceumm',